jesux/ctf-write-ups/SwampCTF-2019/cartographers-capture/README.md

 The title of the challenge suggests that these addresses correspond to coordinates on a map.

-Our goal will be to transform the IP addresses into coordinates that represent us in some way the flag
+Our goal will be to transform the IP addresses into coordinates that represent us in some way the flag.

 [@danitorwS](https://twitter.com/danitorwS) realized that there are only 8 different IP addresses that start with *65*, and in the same way 32 that start with *194*.